 While some helmet laws throughout Washington state only apply to people of certain ages (for example, the city of Poulsbo's helmet law only applies to those under the age of 18), King County's helmet law applies to everyone who rides a bicycle.

-Penalties for Not Wearing a Helmet in King County
+Penalty for Not Wearing a Helmet in Seattle or King County

-The violation is a civil infraction (ticket) and the base fine is $30.
+The violation for not wearing a bicycle helmet is a civil infraction (ticket) and the base fine is $30.
 There are additional court costs of $51 added to the base fine amount, so the total is $81.
-All law enforcement officers have the authority to enforce this code -- police officers, sheriff's deputies, state patrol troopers, etc.
+All law enforcement officers have the authority to enforce this code -- police officers, sheriff's deputies, state patrol troopers, and so on.